 What Can We Do for You?When you owe the government money, it can be a very scary affair.
 People often picture jail as a knee-jerk reaction to the situation.
 You should, however, stay calm and rest on the fact that there are procedures in place to resolve the issue as well as professionals, like us, who make it as easy as possible.
 When handled by tax professionals, most resolution issues can be resolved without extra charges.
 Enrolled agents are people who have the authority to stand for taxpayers in front of the Internal Revenue Service.
 They are therefore very knowledgeable in all matters of the IRS and taxes.
 When the IRS is charging you penalties for underpayment of tax, it is best to consult an expert immediately.

-Here Is How Your Tax Advisor Can Help YouEven before you need a resolution partner, Duran Business Group can assist in making sure you avoid such scenarios.
-We provide various solutions around taxes and the IRS for both our individual, small businesses, corporate, and recently wealthy clients.
+Here Is How Your Tax Advisor Can Help YouEven before you need a resolution partner or representation, Duran Business Group can assist in making sure you avoid such scenarios.
+We provide various solutions and planning around taxes and the IRS for both our individual, small businesses, corporate, and recently wealthy clients.
 Your tax advisor will assist you by evaluating the specifics of your business/individual situation.
 We deal with a range of problems including: